It was an honor competing at my second U23 World Championships last month in Edmonton

 The lead bike pack in Dallas

 This race showed glimpses of what I am capable of.
 It was the first time I was in control of my whole race.
 I had a simple plan and I executed it from start to finish.
 I was proud of myself.
 I ended up accomplishing my goal of a top 10 with a 9th place finish.
 I still have a lot of work ahead of me but it was a step in the right direction.
+Many thanks to my sponsors CEP Canada, Altra, Nineteen, and HoneyMaxx Now I have short turnover to rest and get prepared for Huatulco, MX for my seasonal World Cup debut.

 I am excited to announce my partnership this season with CEP Compression and Altra Footwear.
 Thanks for the support!
 Looking to forward to elevating my racing and recovery thanks to CEP and Altra.